coderloff/zig-glfw/README.md

 This is a fork of [glfw](https://github.com/glfw/glfw) and unmaintained GLFW repository from [Hexops](https://github.com/hexops), packaged for Zig.
 Unnecessary files have been deleted, and the build system has been replaced with build.zig.

+For an example of how to use this library, check out the [coderloff/zig-glfw-example](https://github.com/coderloff/zig-glfw-example).

 For the Ziggified GLFW binding, see: [coderloff/zglfw](https://github.com/coderloff/zglfw).

 ## Adding to your project